 In special cases, freshman may purchase a parking permit but those permits are in a limited supply and require approval.
-Only 190 spaces are available so once those permits are release, there is no more freshman parking.
+Only a limited number of spaces are available so once those permits are release, there is no more freshman permtis issued.

 All first year students (including some transfer and all early college students) are not permitted to park in on campus.
 This includes students who have enough credits to be considered sophomores/juniors at any time during their first academic year at UNC Asheville.
 Non-traditional freshmen are students who are 21 years of age or older, or who have completed at least one full year (consecutive fall and spring semesters) of post-secondary education.

 Limited by campus size, financial restrictions, and a campus plan that values classrooms and green space over parking lots, UNC Asheville has decided to restrict freshman parking as one strategy to reduce the need for building additional parking facilities.

 Freshmen are required to live in residence halls with board plans, and any freshman who needs a job may obtain one on campus.
 Freshmen are also supported by a wide array of special social activities in their residence halls and elsewhere on campus.

 It is our hope that by restricting cars in the freshman year, students will take advantage of the many alternative transportation options available to them, and will think twice about the need to bring their cars in subsequent years.

 Unlike many universities, resident students at UNC Asheville have enjoyed the privilege of being able to park as close as possible to their residence halls.
 By restricting car usage in the freshman year, we hope to better protect this privilege for other resident students.